sosling/pinme/README.md

 pinme rm bafybeifdwyoz66u5czbbjvmmais5fzrzrolxbyiydqsbrxessndt3s6zdi
 ```

-**Note:** This action permanently removes content from the IPFS network.
-Make sure you have the correct IPFS hash before proceeding.
+**Note:** This action unpins the content from our IPFS node and deletes the ENS subdomain record.
+It does not ensure that the file is removed from the IPFS network.

 ### `list` / `ls`